 Study Abroad & Study USA

 Almost all of Elon’s art history majors and minors study abroad or participate in Elon’s Study USA program.
-These experience are important to our students and our faculty.
+These experiences are important to our students and our faculty.
 Choosing the right program at the right time should be made in consultation with your advisor.

 Art History faculty and students regularly participate in Winter Term study abroad courses.
 These courses are generally 200-level Global Studies (GBL) courses and fulfill Elon Core graduation requirements.
 The same courses do not run every semester.
 Be sure to talk with your advisor about offerings that are of interest to you.

 GBL 294/Bodies of Knowledge: Healthcare and the History of Art in Italy

 This course is designed so that students from any major who are interested in the intersection of healthcare and the humanities have a better understanding of perceptions of the body in relation to healthcare and wellness and the history of the body as a symbol of cultural values.
 The course will build knowledge around the interdependent histories of the arts and sciences and develop skills in the modes of inquiry practiced in science and the humanities.
 Students will actively participate in a combination of engaged and experiential learning activities within the local community and collaborate with community partner(s) in Florence.
 Students in this course will integrate theory, knowledge and skills to support intercultural engagement and the development of cultural competence.